310mc/https-310mc.github.io-tl/source/_posts/tropical/minitalk/kanata_1.md

 {% bubble Kanata v2 %}
 a [job] about something you enjoy really gets you in the [mood]~

-i will [practice] from now on, so that i may properly express my [thoughts] once it is time.
+i will [practice] starting today, so that i may properly express my [thoughts] once it is time.

 would you be willing to help me with improving my [food reporting] skills?
 {% endbubble %}